-- you're a federal worker first hired after December 31, 1983; - you're an employee of a non-profit organization who was first hired after December 31, 1983; - your only pension is for railroad employment; - the only work you performed for which you didn't pay Social Security taxes was before 1957; or - you have 30 or more years of substantial earnings under Social Security.
+- you're a federal worker first hired after December 31, 1983. - you're an employee of a non-profit organization which was exempt from Social Security coverage on December 31, 1983.
+This does not apply if the non-profit organization waived exemption and did pay Social Security taxes, but then the waiver was terminated prior to December 31, 1983. - your only pension is for railroad employment. - the only work you performed for which you didn't pay Social Security taxes was before 1957. - you have 30 or more years of substantial earnings under Social Security.

-The Windfall Elimination Provision doesn't apply to survivors' benefits.
-Social Security may reduce spouses, widows or widowers benefits because of another law.
+The Windfall Elimination Provision doesn't apply to survivors benefits.
+Social Security may reduce spouses or surviving spouses benefits because of another law.
 For more information, see the Government Pension Offset (Publication No. 05-10007), below.